Jeswang/Hearthstone-Deck-Tracker-Mac/README.md

 How it works
 =============
-The automated tracking is done my reading out Hearthstone logfile.
+The automated tracking is done by reading out Hearthstone logfile.
 More information on that here:
 http://www.reddit.com/r/hearthstone/comments/268fkk/simple_hearthstone_logging_see_your_complete_play